Villa Mairea: Terrace

 The flat roof of the dining room is extended to form a covered terrace, which connects with the irregular roof of the small timber sauna.
 The terrace is served by a fire which backs up against the fireplace in the dining room, and over which a rustic stone staircase rises to the wooden deck on the roof.
 The angle of the stairs determines the line of the plaster which rises diagonally across the fire to level out over the door.
-The same angle is continued outside in the flue which connects at the first-floor level into the service wing – a typical example of a rigorous formal integration which underlies Aalto’s at times seemingly willful manipulation of form.
+The same angle is continued outside in the flue which connects at the first-floor level into the service wing – a typical example of a rigorous formal integration which underlies the studio's at times seemingly willful manipulation of form.
 The rectangular pier at the end of the terrace affords another example.
-Viewed in isolation this seems to be simply another instance of Aalto’s desire to break the ‘artificial rhythms’ established by a regular grid, akin to the doubling and tripling of columns in the living room, but it is also an act as a visual and formal termination to the implied band of secondary circulation which runs through the door between dining room and terrace, past the servery wall which defines the entrance hall.
+Viewed in isolation this seems to be simply another instance of a desire to break the 'artificial rhythms' established by a regular grid, akin to the doubling and tripling of columns in the living room, but it also acts as a visual and formal termination to the implied band of secondary circulation which runs through the door between dining room and terrace, past the servery wall which defines the entrance hall.